Skip to main content

 Colorado College's high tuition cost of $67,932 contrasts with its graduates' initial earnings.
 One year after graduation, the median salary is $33,261.
 However, this increases to $47,611 after five years and $65,222 after ten years.
 The median debt for graduates is $18,257, and 24.3% of students receive financial aid.

-The debt-to-income ratio for Colorado College graduates can be calculated using the median debt and the one-year earnings.
-The ratio is approximately 0.55.
-This suggests that the debt burden is relatively manageable compared to the initial earnings.
+The debt-to-income ratio for graduates can be calculated using the provided data.
+The median debt of $18,257 compared to the one-year earnings of $33,261 results in a debt-to-income ratio of approximately 0.55.
+This suggests that graduates' debt is manageable relative to their early career earnings.

 Generated from College Scorecard & IPEDS data